This post will help you identify some possible reasons for your toilet's poor performance.

 When the main sewer line to the building is becoming clogged or slow to drain, it will reveal itself in the way the toilet flushes.
-If you notice any of these signs: Bubbling, Gurgling, Slow drainage, the toilet will flush well after not attempting to flush it for a while then return to flushing poorly, don’t wait for the toilet to begin flushing normally.
-Slow running sewer lines normally get worse with use. meaning, with each use, the sewer line is becoming more impacted.
+If you notice any of the fore - mentioned signs, don't wait for the toilet to begin flushing normally.
+Slow running sewer lines normally get worse with use.
 Waiting could mean while you are using water in a different part of the house, your sewer is backing up in the basement or wherever the lowest point of drainage in your house is.

 Cleaning the jets can be accomplished by using a calcium and lime removing solution like CLR or a home made solution of baking soda and vinegar.
 Here is what you can do...